DFE-Digital/secure-by-design-docs/docs/policies/security_incident_management_policy.md

 ## Security incident reporting

-The SIM team must ensure that any incident reported which could potentially be a cyber incident or affect the security of information is managed appropriately, whether that is by the SIM team themselves or by portfolios and services ‘in house.’
+The SIM team must ensure that any incident reported which could potentially be a cyber incident or affect the security of information is managed appropriately, whether that is by the SIM team themselves or by portfolios and services 'in house'.
 The incident must be reported through a formal security incident management process.
 The incident must be reported immediately, wherever practical, even if unconfirmed or when full details are not known, but always within 24 hours of discovery.
 If an incident is not reported within 24 hours the reporter must provide an explanation for the delay.
 The process must be simple, clear, and easy to follow.
 It should follow the below guidelines:

-•	use a single point of contact for reporting of incidents
+* use a single point of contact for reporting of incidents
-•	use a simple reporting mechanism for incident reporting
+* use a simple reporting mechanism for incident reporting

 The reporting method should be easily available to all DfE staff and capture the required information, which is suggested to be at minimum:

-•	what has happened
+* what has happened
-•	when it happened
+* when it happened
-•	how it happened
+* how it happened
-•	who it impacted
+* who it impacted
-•	contact details to get further information
+* contact details to get further information

 All DfE staff are responsible for reporting security incidents and must be made aware of what constitutes a security incident and how to report them.
 This applies to DfE employees and consultants, resource company employees and temporary staff using DfE systems and / or information.
 Security incident management must be incorporated into all third party and outsourced contracts.